ctkelley/SIAMFANLEquations.jl/README.md

 ## Test Problems and the notebook

-You'll need the TestProblems and examples submodules to run the notebook.
+You'll need the TestProblems and Examples submodules to run the notebook.
 To get those type

 ```using SIAMFANLEquations.TestProblems```